About choosing a Restaurant in Mallorca

 Eating out with children

-Children are always welcome except at adults-only hotel.
+Children are always welcome except at adults-only hotels.
 Mallorca is a popular destination for families thanks to its fun, relaxed attitude, affordable restaurant selection and assortment of child-friendly menus.
 High chairs are usually on hand when needed although it’s best to call the restaurant in advance to let them know you are coming, especially in the summer months when the restaurants often get booked up.

 Outdoor barbecue restaurants aren’t particularly common on the island, although many traditional restaurants have a BBQ-themed evening in the summer months.
 The few specialist BBQ restaurants you find in Mallorca tend to be pretty good quality.
 If you are in need of a good meat fix there are a few tasty BBQ restaurants on the island worth trying.